Worst Bowser's Fury Levels

 4 Fort Flaptrap

 Fort Flaptrap is the third island you visit on your journey.
 And for being such a small island, it's surprisingly fun!
-Even though it's just cuboid on a beach, they sure made it interesting.
-One of my favourite gimmicks from Super Mario 3D World, but more importantly Super Mario Galaxy 2, are the flipping panels, which flip every time you jump, and they are used creatively on this level, especially the first mission, where there's a bunch of bullies around who you need to, obviously, boil in the lava below the platforms.
-And the game is quite creative with how you do it.
-You can either just knock them down, or you can trick them to walk on a flipping platform, and then jump when they're standing on it.
-It's one of my favourite missions in the game.
-The others are just kinda there.
-And while this island is fun, it is similarly to Pounce Bounce Isle, not very interesting aestethically.
-It's better because of the Bully mission, but otherwise there are definitely a few better levels in this game.
+Even though it's just a cuboid on a beach, they sure made it interesting.
+One of my favorite gimmicks from Super Mario 3D World, but more importantly Super Mario Galaxy 2, is the flipping panels, which flip every time you jump.
+They are used creatively in this level, especially the first mission, where there's a bunch of bullies you need to, obviously, boil in the lava below the platforms.
+The game is quite creative with how you do it.
+You can either just knock them down, or trick them to walk on a flipping platform and then jump when they're standing on it.

 5 Slipskate Slope